 Once you have a flight booked, you can start making plans.

-You’ll need to take this number and go to the website for the airline you are flying on.
-This is where you’ll need to look up your reservation and pick out seats, complete your personal information (such as your Trusted Traveler ID for TSA Precheck and your passport information if this is an international flight) and reserve other perks like “Book the Cook” on Singapore Airlines.
+You’ll need to take this number and go to the website of the airline you are flying on.
+This is where you’ll need to look up your reservation and pick out seats, complete your personal information (such as your Trusted Traveler ID for TSA PreCheck and your passport information if this is an international flight) and reserve other perks like “Book the Cook” on Singapore Airlines.
 But it’s not always easy since some airlines, like British Airways, will only let you pick a seat if you have status OR are willing to pay for one.
 That’s right, even an award seat in business class doesn’t come with a seat assignment.

 Check In and Baggage Check

 When checking in online for your flight and checking in at the airport, you need to check in with the airline you are flying on.
 When it comes to checked baggage, if you get a free bag with a co-brand credit card from the airline you booked the ticket with, this doesn’t apply when flying on a partner airline.
-Be prepared to pay for your baggage, unless your ticket comes with bags included (like when flying premium economy, business or first class).
+Be prepared to pay for your baggage, unless your ticket includes bags (like when flying premium economy, business or first class).

-Changing or cancelling flights
+Changing or canceling flights

 This post first appeared on Your Mileage May Vary